jefftriplett/jefftriplett.github.io/_pages/about.md

 ### [Python Software Foundation Director](https://www.python.org/psf/records/board/history/#id2)
 {:.mt-4 .-mb-4}

-I was voted in by the community as a Board of Director for [Python Software Foundation (PSF) Director ](https://www.python.org/psf/) for the 2018 to 2021 term.
+I was voted in by the community as a Director for the [Python Software Foundation (PSF)](https://www.python.org/psf/) for the 2018 to 2021 term.

 ### [Django Events Foundation North America (DEFNA)](https://github.com/defna)
 {:.mt-4 .-mb-4}

-I am one of the three co-founders of DEFNA and I have served as the President of the Board since 2015.
+I am one of the three co-founders of DEFNA and have served as the President of the Board since 2015.

 ### [2019 Malcolm Tredinnick Memorial Prize winner](https://www.djangoproject.com/weblog/2019/dec/17/2019-malcolm-tredinnick-prize--jeff-triplett/)
 {:.mt-4 .-mb-4}

-I was awarded the Malcolm Tredinnick Memorial Prize in 2019.
+I was awarded the Malcolm Tredinnick Memorial Prize in 2019 for contributions to the Django community.

 ### [Python Software Foundation Fellow Member for Q4 2018](http://pyfound.blogspot.com/2019/01/python-software-foundation-fellow.html)
 {:.mt-4 .-mb-4}